We have a luxury many other One-Name Studies do not: we know precisely where, if not exactly when, the surname originated.

 The explanation for why þrǽll ("thraell") was used as the root for the Threlkeld/Thrailkill/Threlkel and Threlfall/Threlfell/Threfall surname groupings remains a mystery.

 The Oxford English Dictionary (Oxford University Press; Oxford 1978; Volume XI, p.
 344) indicates that first known use of þrǽll/þrǽl in writing in England appeared about 950 AD.
-This corresponds with the period of the Danelaw (886 through 1066), and the assumption that the name Threlkeld was first used in that timeframe.
+This corresponds with the period of the Danelaw (886 through 1066), and the assumption that the name Threlkeld was first used in or near that timeframe.

-There have been human settlements in and around the area of Threlkeld for about 5,000 years.
+There have been human settlements around the area of Threlkeld for about 5,000 years.
 Below what's called Threlkeld Knotts are the remnants of a substantial Early Bronze Age settlement with some 40 hut circles, as well as the enclosures above the old, now closed quarry.
 The "Knotts" portion of the name is another Old Norse derivation: knǫttr, meaning a ball, or hard round mass.

 The first written use of the name Threlkeld—held at the British Museum—is reference to a priest called Randulf at Threlkeld in 1220.
 Referring to it as a church or chapelry at that time have been generous: the area was never very populous and the original structure was no doubt quite modest.
 Threlkeld seems to have been be the oldest chapelry in the Diocese of Carlisle.
 In its early years it was part of the parish of Greystoke, which served ten hamlets, only four of which had chapels: Threlkeld, Matterdale, Mungrisdale, and Watermillock.